josefhabib/github-demo-udemy/README.md

 # Project Title

 ## Subheading 1
-Change that will be saved into local git repo
+Change was saved into local git repo

 ## Subheading 2
+Change was staged only

 ## Subheading 3
+Change will be saved to working directory

 ## Subheading 4